-- Believe that God works through prayer. - Trust God because He cares for His servants. - Ask if you have glorified yourself rather than God.
+- Realize that suffering for Jesus is a blessing (1 Pet.
+3:14). - Believe that God works through prayer. - Trust God because He cares for His servants. - Examine when you have glorified yourself rather than God.

 NEXT WEEK

 The Gentiles Are Saved by Faith Acts 15:1-35